CloudTask/cloudtask-web/README.md

 - To add a group, click the `Add Group` button at the top of the page
 - The two icons in the last column of the table are `edit group information`, `delete group '
+PS: Only admin users can add group
+Only the owners of the group or the owners of the runtime which the current group blongs to can `edit group` and `delete group`, and `delete group` will delete all tasks in the current group

 中：# 组列表